 Stones – stones are another one those wonderful materials that you find anywhere and everywhere – be it in the woods, the beach or just the playground or car park.
+We love nature crafts for kids!
 My kids love picking up stones and we love a nice stone craft when we get home.
 Personally, I find stones irresistibly tactile.
 You just can’t help but want to play with them.
 So crafty bloggers got together again in “Google+ Hangout” (read all about them here) discussing various stone crafts to inspire you.
 You will also find a number of stone crafts in my book – Red Ted Art, 60 Cute and Easy Crafts for Kids!

 In order of appearance:

 1) Me – with our little Stone Pets.
 I love this stone craft, as it keeps the “nature” of the stone in tact – i.e. you are not painting it or changing it (much).
 (Though nothing against painting!!
 We have plenty of those crafts too).